MaciejPowierza/COTRA/README.md

 *TOTAL_SUMS:* the rowwise sum of edits in a given loci.
 One locus is either one edited nucleotide or a group of nucleotides with pairwise distances smaller than 5nt apart,
 *cluster_id:* unique ID of the edited locus (see description of the *TOTAL_SUMS* column,
 *clustered_sequence:* nt sequence of the edited locus (either one or more nt long),
-*centered_sequence* flanking nt sequence of the edited locus, 100nt long on both sides of the edit,
+*centered_sequence:* flanking nt sequence of the edited locus, 100nt long on both sides of the edit,
+*strand_collapsed_cluster_id:* unique ID of the edited locus, IRRESPECTIVELY of the strand orientation (i.e. same coordinates on opposite strands clustered together),